 When should I start looking for accommodation in Glasgow?

-The student accommodations that the GLOCAL office has an agreement with may be different every year, but in 2021, we were offered two options: Unite Students and Fresh (Collegelands).
+The student accommodations that the GLOCAL office has an agreement with may be different every year.
+In 2021, we were offered two options: Unite Students and Fresh (Collegelands).
 You can choose to live with other GLOCAL students, or you can share a flat with other EMJMD students.
 You can visit their websites to get an idea of what the rooms look like.
 The accommodations are provided on a first-come, first-served basis, so if you’d like to stay in the student accommodation, keep a close eye on your email, and upon receiving the Welcome Pack from the GLOCAL office, follow the instructions and act fast 🙂

 If you don’t want to live in the student accommodations, you can also look for rooms on your own.
 You can choose to live in the West End of Glasgow, where the University of Glasgow is located, or you can live in the East End, which is closer to the city center.